How dire projections, grim images dashed Trump’s Easter plan

 The confluence of dire warnings and tragic images served to move the president off his hopes for an Easter rebirth for the nation’s economy.

-But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander-in-chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and one protecting the nation’s bottom line as he barrels into a bruising reelection fight.
+But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander in chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and the desire to protect the nation’s bottom line as he barrels into a bruising reelection fight.

-The abrupt change in Trump’s tone was startling: Easter was no longer going to be the sunrise after darkest night.
-It coud, be in fact, by the blackest moment before dawn.
+The abrupt change in Trump’s tone was startling: Easter was no longer going to be the sunrise after blackest night.
+Instead, it could be the darkest moment before dawn.

 The bleak forecasts were carried into the Oval Office by Dr. Anthony Fauci and Dr. Deborah Birx, who displayed to Trump projections that, on the low end, could yield 100,000 American deaths from COVID-19.
 One model showed that deaths could have soared past 2 million had there been no mitigation measures.